adityac95/spotify_podcast_rec/README.md

 ## Data gathering <a name="data-gathering"></a>

-We used a [podcast dataset provided by Spotify](https://podcastsdataset.byspotify.com/).[^1] This dataset contains over 200,000 podcast episodes with associated audio, transcripts and metadata.
-We worked with a subset of around 40,000 podcasts for this project, using only the transcripts and metadata.
+We used a [podcast dataset provided by Spotify](https://podcastsdataset.byspotify.com/).[^1] This dataset contains over 200,000 podcast episodes in English and Portuguese with associated audio, transcripts and metadata.
+We worked with a subset of around 40,000 English-language podcasts for this project, using only the transcripts and metadata.

 [^1]: The data can be requested at the linked website; we cannot provide the original data on Github.

 ## Preprocessing and cleanup <a name="preprocessing"></a>

+The transcript cleaning took place in this notebook.

+### Transcripts

-The transcripts were stored in .json files
+The provided transcripts were stored in JSON files and were split up into chunks.

+### Podcast categories

 ## Encoding the transcripts <a name="encoding"></a>